nikhilchoppa/QualtricsDataValidation/Readme.md

 ### Input Files

 1. Place your Matomo CSV file in the project directory.
-The default name should be 'Matomo3.csv'.
+The default name should be 'Matomo.csv'.
 2. Place your Qualtrics CSV file in the project directory.
-The default name should be 'Qualtrics6.csv'.
+The default name should be 'Qualtrics.csv'.

 ### Output Files